L&D employees using an LMS integration

 To gain insight into how to improve your program

-One reason it’s essential your participants answer survey questions is to gain insight into potential ways to improve your program.
+One reason it’s essential your participants answer mentorship survey questions is to gain insight into potential ways to improve your program.
 Mentors and mentees who have gone through the process will be in a stronger position to offer feedback about the advantages and disadvantages of the program.
-And understanding how to improve a mentoring program can help your organizations build a better experience for future participants.
+And understanding how to improve a mentoring program can help your organization build a better experience for future participants.

 To evaluate your program